H-IAAC/WorldMachine/README.md

     pip install .
     ```

-See the "First World Machine" example for how to create and train a model.
+See the "My First World Machine" example for how to create and train a model.

 ## Citation